...

 Cretan cuisine is a treasure of flavours with roots in antiquity.
 It is characterised by simplicity, freshness, and deep respect for the land.
-Cretan cuisine is often considered some of the best food in Greece, celebrated for its quality, authenticity, and use of local ingredients.
-Olive oil, wild greens, dairy products, and free-range meat are its cornerstones, and these dishes are deeply intertwined with Cretan culture.
+Cretan cuisine is often considered among the best in Greece, celebrated for its quality, authenticity, and use of local ingredients.
+Olive oil, wild greens, dairy products, and free-range meat are its cornerstones, and these dishes, often referred to as Cretan traditional dishes, are deeply intertwined with Cretan culture.
 Today, it is internationally recognised as one of the healthiest Mediterranean diets.
 Here are ten emblematic dishes that capture the very soul of Crete.

-“To explore the island’s authentic flavors and discover how these ingredients shape everyday life, join one of our Food Tours in Crete — an unforgettable culinary journey through villages, farms, and traditional kitchens.”
+“To explore the island’s authentic flavours and discover how these ingredients shape everyday life, join one of our Food Tours in Crete — an unforgettable culinary journey through villages, farms, and traditional kitchens.”

 1. Dakos (Cretan Barley Rusk Salad)

 Perhaps the most iconic Cretan dish, Dakos is also known as a Cretan salad.
 It’s made with barley rusks (paximadi) as the base, topped with fresh vegetables such as tomato, xinomizithra or feta cheese, extra-virgin olive oil, and oregano.
-As one of the most popular salads in Crete, it is often accompanied by olives or capers, making it a refreshing, complete meal any time of day.
+As one of Crete’s most popular salads, it is often served with olives or capers, making it a refreshing, complete meal any time of day.
 Barley rusks are also used in other dishes across Crete.

 2. Kalitsounia